sudoforge/docker-mumble-server/murmur/README.md

 ### Custom welcome text ([Murmur.ini::welcometext][mdoc-welcometext])

-To customize the welcome text, add the contents to `welcome.txt` and mount that into the container at `/data/welcome.txt`.
-Double quote characters (`"`) are escaped automatically, but you may want to double check that your message was parsed correctly.
+To customize the welcome text, add the contents to `welcometext` and mount that into the container at `/data/welcometext`.
+Double quote characters (`"`) are escaped automatically, but you may want to confirm that your message was parsed correctly.

 ### SSL Certificates ([Murmur.ini::SSL][mdoc-sslcertkey])